neurogears/CSIC-UMH-Workshop-2017/_worksheets/synching.md

 * Run the workflow and verify that the output of `SolidColor` oscillates between black and white.
 * Insert an `Rhd2000EvalBoard` source.
 * Select the `Rhd2000DataFrame` > `BoardAdcData` and either save or visualize its output.
-* Connect the photodiode to the ephys analog input and hold it flat against the screen, on top of the visualizer window.
+* Connect a photodiode, or a photoresistor, to the ephys analog input and hold it flat against the screen, on top of the visualizer window.
 * Verify that you can capture the transitions between black and white in the ephys data using the photodiode.

 ### **Exercise 5 (Optional):** Synchronizing video acquisition to a visual stimulus using GPIO